© Steve Gregson

 © Robert Workman

-Born in New Zealand and raised in Wales, mezzo soprano Joanna Harries is a recent graduate of the National Opera Studio in London.
-She was a choral scholar at the University of Cambridge and went on to train at the Royal Northern College of Music and the Alexander Gibson Opera Studio at the Royal Conservatoire of Scotland.
-She is currently an Opera Prelude Young Artist and a former Britten-Pears Young Artist and Handel House Talent Artist.
+Born in New Zealand and raised in Wales, mezzo soprano Joanna Harries was a choral scholar at the University of Cambridge before training at the Royal Northern College of Music, Royal Conservatoire of Scotland and the National Opera Studio.
+She is a City Music Foundation artist 2024-26, and a former Opera Prelude Young Artist, Britten Pears Young Artist and Handel House Talent Artist.

-Her operatic roles stretch from baroque to contemporary and include the title role Sāvitri (Hampstead Garden Opera); Dido Dido and Aeneas (Dartington Arts Festival); Zerlina Don Giovanni (Merry Opera Company); Karolka Jenůfa and Varava Kát’a Kabanová (Fulham Opera); Drummer The Emperor of Atlantis in Polly Graham’s production (Loud Crowd and CHROMA); Nun The Fiery Angel (Scottish Opera); and Ottone Agrippina and Jenny Hildebrand Street Scene (Royal Conservatoire of Scotland).
+Her operatic roles stretch from baroque to contemporary and include the title role Sāvitri (Hampstead Garden Opera); Dido Dido and Aeneas (Dartington Arts Festival); Zerlina Don Giovanni (Merry Opera Company); Karolka Jenůfa and Varava Kát’a Kabanová (Fulham Opera); Drummer The Emperor of Atlantis in Polly Graham’s production (Loud Crowd and CHROMA); and Nun The Fiery Angel (Scottish Opera); In contemporary music premieres include Tartine in David Blake & Keith Warner’s Scoring a Century (British Youth Opera); and Awen (cover) Pwyll ap Sion’s Gair ar Gnawd (Welsh National Opera).

-As concert soloist her performances include Bach Christmas Oratorio (Snape Maltings); Macmillan Seven Last Words From The Cross (BBC Philharmonic); Bach Easter Oratorio (Bach Festival Świdnica, Poland); Bach St. Matthew Passion (Skipton Camerata); Handel Messiah (Lincoln Cathedral); Haydn Theresienmesse (Chester Cathedral); and Beethoven’s Symphony No.9 (Sheffield Cathedral).
-A keen recitalist, Joanna was awarded the Edith Brass Prize for Lieder at the RCS and has performed song and Lieder at St. Martin-in-the-Fields, the Britten Studio at Snape Maltings, Pushkin House and the National Portrait Gallery.
+As concert soloist Joanna has performed Bach Christmas Oratorio (Snape Maltings); Macmillan Seven Last Words From The Cross (BBC Philharmonic); Bach Easter Oratorio (Bach Festival Świdnica, Poland); Bach St. Matthew Passion (Skipton Camerata); Handel Messiah (Lincoln Cathedral); Haydn Theresienmesse (Chester Cathedral); and Beethoven’s Symphony No.9 (Sheffield Cathedral).
+A keen recitalist, Joanna has performed at St. Martin-in-the-Fields, Snape Maltings, Pushkin House, the Elgar Concert Hall and Royal Opera House.

 National Opera Studio ENO Showcase / Cadogan Hall / 2022